niyorn/Overweight-Netherland/README.md

 ## Interaction
 - With the left menu you're able to choose which dataset the line graph will render.
-- On the line graph there are dots, if you hover above the dot a tooltip will be displayed which detailed information;
+- On the line graph there are dots, if you hover above the dot a tooltip will be displayed with detailed information.
 - When click on the dot a Sankey diagram will be rendered
--  With the sankey diagram you can move the rectacle up and down
+-  With the sankey diagram you can move the rectange up and down
 -  On the sankey diagram when you hover over a line a tooltip will be displayed

 ## Line graph
 The x-axes shows the the year when the data is collected.
-The y-axes shows the other overweight rate in %;
+The y-axes shows the  overweight rate in %;

 I choosed to use a line graph because.
 Because with a line graph you're able to see the changes of a long  periode of time.
 You're also able to detect a trend when this occur.